Amendments, Election of 11-8-60:

 COMMITTEE SUBSTITUTE FOR HOUSE JOINT RESOLUTION NO. 835

-A JOINT RESOLUTION proposing an amendment to the Constitution of Florida by amending Section 30, Subsections (1), (2), (3), (5) and (6) of Article IV relating to the Game and Fresh Water Fish Commission; powers and duties, etc.
+Section 30, Subsections (1), (2), (3), (5) and (6) of Article IV relating to the Game and Fresh Water

 Be it Resolved by the Legislature of the State of Florida:

-That the following amendment to Article IV, of the Constitution of Florida amending subsections (1), (2), (3), (5) and (6) of Section 30, is hereby agreed to and shall be submitted to the electors of Florida for ratification or rejection at the general election to be held in November, 1960, or at any special general election held prior to that date:
+(1), (2), (3), (5) and (6) of Section 30, is hereby agreed to and shall be submitted to the electors of

-(1) From and after January 1, 1961, the management, restoration, conservation and regulation of the birds, game, fur-bearing animals and fresh-water fish of the State of Florida, and the acquisition, establishment, control and management, of hatcheries, sanctuaries, refuges, reservations, and all other property now or hereafter owned or used for such purposes by the State of Florida, shall be vested in a commission to be known as the Game and Fresh Water Fish Commission.
+Section 30.
+Game and Fresh Water Fish Commission; Powers and Duties, etc. (1) From and after January 1, 1961, the management, restoration, conservation and regulation of the birds, game, fur-bearing animals and fresh-water fish of the State of Florida, and the acquisition, establishment, control and management, of hatcheries, sanctuaries, refuges, reservations, and all other property now or hereafter owned or used for such purposes by the State of Florida, shall be vested in a commission to be known as the Game and Fresh Water Fish Commission.
 Such commission shall consist of five (5) members, one from each Congressional district, as existing on January 1, 1941, who shall be appointed by the cabinet.
 The members so appointed shall annually select one of their members as chairman of the commission.
+(2) The first members of the commission shall be appointed on January 1, 1961, and shall serve respectively for one (1), two (2), three (3), four (4), and five (5) years.
+At the expiration of each of such terms, a successor shall be appointed to serve for a term of five (5) years.
+(3) The members of the Commission shall receive no compensation for their services, but each Commissioner shall receive per diem as provided by law while attending meetings or business in connection with the discharge of his official duties, and mileage as provided by law.
+(5) The Commission shall appoint, and at pleasure remove, a suitable person, as Director, and such Director shall have such powers and duties as may be prescribed by the Commission in pursuance of its duties under this section.
+Such Director shall, subject to the approval of the Commission, appoint and at pleasure remove assistants, and other employees who shall have such powers and duties as may be assigned to them by the Commission or the Director.
+No Commissioner shall be eligible for any such appointment or employment.
+(6) The funds resulting from the operation of the Commission and from the administration of the

 Filed in Office Secretary of State June 19, 1959.